voidrc/Shadow-Archive/src/content/notes/02_Networking/1) Fundamentals.md

 IPS: Not only detect threats, but also take action to prevent intrusion

 ## Controllers
-In Software-Defined Networking(SDN) context, these are central units used to manages flow control to networking devices
+In Software-Defined Networking(SDN) context, these are central units used to manages flow control to networking devices.

+## Network-attached Storage(NAS) Devices
+Dedicated file storage system that provides data access to heterogeneous group of clients.

+## Storage Area Network(SAN)
+High-Speed network that provides access to consolidated block-level data storage.

+## Media
+In networking,, it refers to the physical materials used to transmit data.

+## Wide Area Network(WAN) Link
+Used to connect networks over large geographical areas.

+---